2.17. Provisions and contingencies

 In accordance with the Insurance Regulatory and Development Authority of India (Expenses of Management, including Commission, of Insurers) Regulations, 2024 expense of management in excess of allowable limit in Participating and Non Participating (including linked) business segment is required to be borne by the Shareholders' and separately disclosed in the Profit and Loss account & the Revenue Account.
 The Company is in compliance with the expense of management regulation for Participating and Non Participating (including linked) business segment and also at an overall level during the year ended March 31, 2025.

-The Company has formed steering committee consisting of members from Actuarial, Finance and Technology teams for Ind AS implementation and the Board of Directors and the Board Audit Committee has been updated on the progress of Ind As implementation quarterly.
+The Company has formed a steering committee comprising members from Actuarial, Finance and Technology functions to oversee the implementation of Ind AS and the Board of Directors and the Board Audit Committee has been updated on the progress of Ind AS implementation quarterly.
+During the year, the Company submitted proforma Ind AS financial statements for FY2024 and FY2025 to IRDAI.

 a) The Company has not advanced or loaned or invested (either from borrowed funds or share premium or any other sources or other kind of funds) to or in any other person or entity, including foreign entity (“Intermediaries”), with the understanding, whether recorded in writing or otherwise, that the Intermediary shall, directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Company (“Ultimate Beneficiaries”) or provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries; and